tabsteveyang/MERN-jwt-authentication-boilerplate/README.md

 import the src/routers/AuthChecker component and place it in the render method in the page component which needs to be protected. <br>
 #### AuthCheck component accepts 3 attributes:
 * history(Object): The history object for redirecting users.<br>
-* isPublic(Boolean): If the page should not be accessable when the user is not login then it should be false.<br>
+* isPublic(Boolean): If the page should not be accessible when the user is not login then it should be false.
+It can also be true if the page should not be shown while the user has logged in, such as the LoginPage.js.<br>
 * accessRequire(String)(Optional): The privilege that a user should have to access the page.
-Can send more then one requirement by seperating them by a comma(,) . <br>
+Can send more than one requirement by separating them by a comma(,). <br>
 <br>
 For example: